morsliomar-cloud/PFE-SIEM-/README.md

-# PFE-SIEM — ELK Stack 9.1.3 · CNAS Lab
+# PFE-SIEM — ELK Stack · CNAS Lab

-A containerised SIEM lab built on **Elastic Stack 9.1.3**, simulating four CNAS agency nodes (AD, WSUS, Proxy, WebSrv), shipping live telemetry through Elastic Agent and Logstash, and running real-time attack detection via Elastic Security — all normalised to the **Elastic Common Schema (ECS)** and secured end-to-end with TLS.
+A containerised SIEM lab built on **Elastic Stack**, simulating four CNAS agency nodes (AD, WSUS, Proxy, WebSrv), shipping live telemetry through Elastic Agent and Logstash, and running real-time attack detection via Elastic Security — all normalised to the **Elastic Common Schema (ECS)** and secured end-to-end with TLS.

 > Built as a final-year project (PFE) to demonstrate a production-grade SIEM workflow on a single host.
 Detection rules written against this lab fire unchanged on real CNAS infrastructure — the only thing that changes is the data source.